tbklang/documentation/docs/language/functions.md

 }
 ```

-!!! error
-	Currently `return` is not a supported keyword - it is planned to be added as per [issue #7](http://deavmi.assigned.network/git/tlang/tlang/issues/7)

 ## Parameters

 Functions can take in parameters of the form _`<type> arg1, <type> arg2, ...`_, below is an example of such a function which takes to integral parameters and returns the sum: